KutalVolkan/ai_recruiter/README.md

 ### **Scenario**
 1. **Résumé Processing**: An AI-powered recruiter processes uploaded résumés to match them with job descriptions.
-2. **Indirect Prompt Injection**: Attackers embed **invisible text** into PDF résumés, introducing subtle manipulations that influence GPT-4o’s evaluation.
+2. **Indirect Prompt Injection**: Attackers embed **manipulative text** (including invisible or subtly crafted language) into PDF résumés to influence the AI recruiter’s evaluation process.
+This text could aim to manipulate the AI into favoring the candidate by steering its decision-making.
-3. **Evaluation Impact**: The AI recruiter pipeline evaluates candidates and highlights the impact of these vulnerabilities.
+3. **Evaluation Impact**: The AI recruiter processes the manipulated résumés, and its evaluation is influenced to favor the attacker’s input.
+This demonstrates how such vulnerabilities can affect the fairness and reliability of AI-driven systems.

 ---

 ## **Setup**

 ### **Installation**